ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

 ## ADVERTISMENTS
 **Do not power up the sonar outside water**.
-Water is necessary to cold the sonar, it can heat up if it is pinging in the air.
-Even in standby mode ou can't be sur that the sonar will not heat up.
+Water is necessary to cold the sonar, it can heat up if it is pluged in the air.
+Even in standby mode we can't be sur that the sonar will not heat up.

 ## Before starting
 Flolow the [`README`](../../README.md) to install and build the package.
 Put the soanr under water before powwer it.
 Run `ros2 launch oculus_ros2 default.launch.py` to make the tests.